caseywdunn/sharkmer/readme.md

     python sharkmer_viewer.py Agalma-elegans.histo

+The final histogram on all the data is also written to its own file, and you can view that with, for example, [GenomeScope2](https://github.com/tbenavi1/genomescope2.0):

+    genomescope2 -i Agalma-elegans.final.histo -o Agalma-elegans -k 21

 ### Reading compressed data

 `sharkmer` does not read compressed data directly, but it can read uncompressed data from `stdin`.